 Node - represents a gCube node created on a cloud provider and running a gCube software.
 The service maintain the list of all the nodes created on the managed cloud providers with information on the status, usage and workload of the node.

-SerivceProfile - represents the information to identify a gCube software or service registered in the infrastructure.
+ServiceProfile - represents the information to identify a gCube software or service registered in the infrastructure.
 This entity is used to describe what is running on a gCube cloud node.

 NodeTemplate - holds the information to create a new gCube node on a given cloud provider.
 For instance, references to the Virtual Appliances on FedCloud AppDB are kept in this entity.